apache/cordova-docs/www/_posts/2023-09-12-camera-media-file-transfer-plugin-release.md

     As the Cordova-Windows platform has been deprecated, the supporting logic for that platform has been removed from this plugin.

 * **Ability to load files from custom scheme and leading slash directory paths**

+    The file plugin can now accept URL constructed with a custom scheme or a leading slash.

+    **Custom Scheme Example:**

+    By default, iOS uses the following custom scheme `app://localhost/`.
+You can now pass in `app://localhost/file.txt` to prepresent a file in the root directory which the app content is loaded from, `www`.

+    **Leading Slash Example:**

+    It can also load the same file `file.txt` from the above example if the provided URL was `/file.txt`.
+It will navigate from the root directory of which the app content is loaded from, `www`.

 * **Increased Android's Audio Quality**

 ### `cordova-plugin-file-transfer`